 Some organizations find it difficult to quantify the return on their CX investment.
 Thanks to big data, this can easily be addressed by analyzing data from all consumer touch points, such as mobile, Internet and in-store, to gain continual insight into how CX is playing out across the business.
 This can include both applications and training.

-Orange Business Services is spotlighting three strategic priorities for customers embracing the new trends and behaviors of CX.
+Orange Business is spotlighting three strategic priorities for customers embracing the new trends and behaviors of CX.
 First is engaging customers with an omnichannel customer-centric approach.
 Second, empowering customer service agents to enhance collaboration between front-office and back-office staff to ensure customers get a smooth journey.
 And third, enriching CX by turning data into meaningful insights which can then feed into real-time offers, targeted offers.

-As an example, Orange Business Services has worked with elevator and escalator industry leader, KONE, to upgrade its contact center application and enhance the customer experience.
+As an example, Orange Business has worked with elevator and escalator industry leader, KONE, to upgrade its contact center application and enhance the customer experience.
 KONE maintains over 1 million elevators and escalators in close to 60 countries.

 The Orange solutions, including a multi-channel managed contact center and a cloud-based flexible contact center, are enabling KONE to further enhance service to its installed customer base and support new business development programs.
 The result is increased customer satisfaction and retention on a global scale.